-The Mother Road in Albuquerque stretched from Tijeras Pass on the east side all the way along Central Avenue to Nine Mill Hill on the west side of town, guiding motorists past the Art Deco-era buildings of Nob Hill, the Pueblo Revival-style University of New Mexico, downtown, and historic Old Town.
+Get your kicks on Route 66!
+The Mother Road in Albuquerque stretches from Tijeras Pass on the east side all the way along Central Avenue to Nine Mill Hill on the west side of town.
+Along the way, you’ll be able to see the Art Deco-era buildings of Nob Hill, the Pueblo Revival-style University of New Mexico, downtown, and historic Old Town.

 Established in the year 1926, this iconic highway stretched for 2,448 total miles, serving as a link between the two thriving cities of Chicago and Los Angeles.
 Dust Bowl migrants used this road to head west in the 1930s; it’s also been mentioned in notable works of music and literature as well.